bahaidev/bahaibot/bot_response_sample.md

     },
     fulfillment: {
-      speech: 'I am an automated question and answer chatbot here to ' + "answer your questions about the Baha'i Faith.",
+      speech: 'I am an automated question and answer chatbot here to ' + "answer your questions about the Bahá'í Faith.",
       messages: [Array]
     }
   },